 In 1816, on a gloomy day in Lake Geneva, Lord Byron proposed a ghost story contest that led to Mary Shelley writing Frankenstein.
-It was also the birth of The Vampyre by John Polidori, he first-ever vampire story written in English.
-Polidori was Byron’s personal physician and he may have based his aristocratic bloodsucker on his patient—which would make Lord Byron the basis for the bulk of vampire depictions that followed.
-(Other accounts say that Polidori stole a fragment of fiction that Byron wrote and used it in his story.)
-In any case, The Vampyre influenced Varney the Vampire, a popular penny dreadful from the 1840s, and Carmilla, a novella about a lesbian vampire from the 1870s, and, of course, Stoker.
+It also led (in a convulted way) to the birth of The Vampyre by John Polidori, which gave us the modern vampire.
+Polidori was Byron’s personal physician and he may have based his aristocratic bloodsucker on his patient.
+In any case, The Vampyre influenced Varney the Vampire, a popular penny dreadful from the 1840s, as well as Carmilla, a novella about a lesbian vampire from the 1870s, and, of course, Stoker.

 Stoker began Dracula in 1890, two years after Jack the Ripper terrorized London.
 The lurid atmosphere these crimes produced made their way into Stoker’s novel, which was confirmed in the 1901 preface to the Icelandic edition of Dracula.
 Stoker’s reference links the two frightening figures in such a way that raises more questions than provides answers, but no doubt confirms the terrifying real-life influence on his fictional world.

 4. Dracula might be based on Bram Stoker’s horrible boss.